cathalgarvey/sqrape/Readme.md

 [`structs`][ghstructs] and [`reflections`][ghreflections] for tiding me over this much of the project, by offering handy higher-level abstractions for `reflect`.

+Reflection may give you the shivers; you're right, this code is potentially explosive right now!
+Caveat emptor.
+However, the entry point functions do have a blanket-recover deferred, so this code shouldn't panic, merely return an error on panicky behaviour. **Please report any panic errors you encounter, to help me make this more stable**.

 [ghgoquery]: https://github.com/PuerkitoBio/goquery
 [ghmapstructure]: https://github.com/mitchellh/mapstructure
 [ghstructs]: https://github.com/fatih/structs